cudmore/PyMapManager/readme.md

 pip install PyMapManager
 ```

-Once installed, PyMapManager is available in python as `import pymapmanager`
+Once installed, PyMapManager is available in python as `import pymapmanager`.
+See the [examples/](examples/) to get started.

 ## Run the Map Manager server